TheresaLui/SelfHelpContent_v2/articles/microsoft.analysisservices/analysisservices-msaservercreate.md

 # Creating a server using a Microsoft account

 ## **Recommended steps**
-If you are logged in to the Azure portal using a **Microsoft account** when creating an Analysis Services server, the server will be provisioned without any Analysis Services Administrators.
-Analysis Services currently supports only **"Work or School accounts"** (also known as **Organizational accounts**).
-To add a **Work or School account** as an Analysis Services Administrator, go to the **Analysis Services Admins** blade.
-This allows you to add users or groups in your organization as administrators.
+When logged in to Azure portal using a **Microsoft account**, if you create an Analysis Services server, the server will be provisioned without any Analysis Services administrators.
+Analysis Services currently supports only **Organizational accounts** (also known as Work or school accounts) as administrators.
+You can add organizational accounts to administrators by going to the **Analysis Services Admins** blade.

 ## **Recommended documents**
 [Sign up for Azure as an organization](https://azure.microsoft.com/en-us/documentation/articles/sign-up-organization/)